 Description

-Dahlia 'Red Fubuki' is a striking, Dutch-raised Fimbriata variety that has remained a garden favorite for nearly 30 years—and for good reason.
+Dahlia 'Red Fubuki' is a striking, Dutch raised Fimbriata variety that has remained a garden favourite for nearly 30 years.
 Its dazzling, double-flowered blooms feature layers of vivid red petals with delicately fringed tips, creating a feathered, textured appearance.
-As the petals radiate outward, they gradually shift in color from bold red to frosted pink at the tips, adding a beautiful gradient effect that enhances its visual appeal.
+As the petals radiate outward, they gradually shift in colour from bold red to frosted pink at the tips, adding a beautiful gradient effect that enhances its visual appeal.

 Low-maintenance and easy to grow, this dahlia thrives in well-drained soil enriched with compost or manure and loves a sunny position where it can bask in full light.
 Its robust nature ensures a long flowering season from mid-summer through to the first frost.
 As with most dahlias, regular deadheading encourages continuous blooms, while the tubers can be lifted and stored over winter in colder climates, or left in the ground with proper protection in milder areas.